-Day 6: After the early morning spent looking for any species we may have missed, we take the short ferry crossing to Lanzarote.
-First we visit an area of working salinas to look for any shorebirds which may be around, and then drive to the northern tip of the island to see the views over La Graciosa and watch for birds from the clifftop, which can include Eleonora’s Falcons.
-The evening can be spent either with a seawatch from a coastal viewpoint, where shorebirds such as Bar-tailed Godwit, Whimbrel, Ruddy Turnstone, Grey, Common Ringed and Kentish Plovers and ‘peeps’ also concentrate, or perhaps if needed we could visit the sandy Famara area, famous for Houbara Bustards and Cream-coloured Coursers, but also holding a full suite of desert species.
+Day 6: We’ll take a short early morning ferry crossing to Lanzarote.
+First, we visit an area of working salinas to look for any shorebirds which may be around, and then drive to the northern tip of the island to see the views over La Graciosa and watch for birds from the clifftop, which can include Eleonora’s Falcons.
+The evening can be spent either with a seawatch from a coastal viewpoint, where shorebirds such as Bar-tailed Godwit, Whimbrel, Ruddy Turnstone, Grey, Common Ringed and Kentish Plovers and ‘peeps’ also concentrate, or perhaps if needed we could visit the sandy Famara area, famous for its Houbara Bustards and Cream-coloured Coursers, but also holding a full suite of associated esert species.
 Night on Lanzarote.

-Day 8: If time allows, we’ll have a final look around Tenerife before driving south to the airport where the tour ends.
+Day 8: Time permitting, we’ll have a final look around Tenerife before driving south to the airport where the tour ends.
 We’ll arrive in time to connect with early evening flights home.